charlesng/myjobsearchcodeigniter/README.md

 - Run `php spark migrate` do the migration and `php spark db:seed CoreSeeder` do the seeding

+## Troubleshooting

+- If you encounter issue of phpunit using composer, it might be related to this github thread (https://github.com/sebastianbergmann/phpunit/issues/3036)

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.